 Diploma Program Seminar.
 The seminar serves as the center of the certificate program and is required in the first four consecutive semesters of study.
 The course provides intensive individual guidance, mentoring, and both individual and group critique.
 Students form a strong cohort, working together to help one another progress toward their individual goals.

 Develop an integrated studio practice that links work across various mediums

 Form a strong, collaborative cohort of your program peers

 Other Program Requirements.
 By the end of the program, eachstudent completes a semester-long independent project, conceived, planned, and arranged individually in consultation with faculty.
-This body of work forms the basis for a solo show in the SMFA Gallery.
+This body of work forms the basis for an exhibition opportunity at the SMFA.
 The student exhibits their work, along with a written presentation of their creative process, their progress, and their experience mounting an exhibition.

 Contact us for additional information, or to schedule an interview or tour of SMFA facilities and studios.